-The purchase of a debenture is mandatory for Primary and Secondary students.
-There is no debenture arrangement for the ECE Section.
+The purchase of the debenture is mandatory for ECE, Primary and Secondary students.

 Please see School Fees for the cost of the debenture for ECE, Primary and Secondary.
-The debenture is refundable and does not bear any interest and will be returned to the registered holder no later than two months after the last school day of the student in accordance with the terms of the debenture (unless there are outstanding fees or costs incurred by the student).
+The debenture is refundable and does not bear any interest.
+It will be returned to the registered holder no later than two months after the student's last school day, in accordance with the terms of the debenture (unless there are outstanding fees or costs incurred by the student).

-We have personal and corporate debentures.
-The personal debenture is to be purchased under the name of the student's parent while the corporate debenture is to be purchased under the name of a company for the children of their shareholders, directors or employees to attend YCIS Primary or YCIS – Secondary.
+YCIS offers personal and corporate debentures.
+The personal debenture is purchased under the name of the student's parent, and the corporate debenture is purchased under the name of a company for the children of its shareholders, directors and employees.

-We have a special arrangement for parents who have more than one child studying within the same section of the School (i.e. children are all studying in ECE, Primary or Secondary), the cost of the debenture for each sibling is reduced on a sliding-scale basis as follows.
-Please refer to School Fees.
+For parents who have more than one child studying within the same section of the School (i.e. children are all studying in ECE, Primary or Secondary), the cost of the debenture for each sibling is reduced on a sliding-scale basis.
+Please refer to School Fees for more details.

-The school will fully refund the debenture to parents within two months after the student's withdrawal from the school according to the terms of the debenture and irrespective of the reasons of the student’s leaving.
+The school will fully refund the debenture to parents within two months of the student's withdrawal from the school, according to the terms of the debenture and irrespective of the student's reasons for withdrawal.

-If the student has any outstanding fees or costs incurred in the school at the time he/ she leaves, the school has the right to deduct the amount from the debenture.
+If there are still outstanding fees or costs incurred by the student at the time he/ she leaves, the school has the right to deduct the outstanding amount from the debenture.